 Knowledge Transfer Partnerships

-Knowledge Transfer Partnerships (KTP) is Europe's largest University-business collaboration programme with over 30 years of proven success.
-It enables businesses to access substantial government funding and cutting-edge University expertise to deliver strategic projects.
+Knowledge Transfer Partnerships (KTP) is Europe's leading programme helping businesses to improve their competitiveness and productivity through the better use of knowledge, technology and skills that reside within the UK knowledge base.
+The programme enables businesses to access substantial funding and cutting-edge University expertise to deliver strategic projects.

 These are some of the Universitys recent KTP projects: